California Wildfire Home Safety Checklist

 - Look for hot spots.
 Check the ground for smoldering stumps and other hot spots and use buckets of water on these spots as needed.

 - Examine your home’s exterior.
 Look for sparks and embers across your home’s roof and exterior areas.

 - Evaluate your home’s interior.
-Keep an eye out for hidden burning in each room of your home.
+Keep an eye out for hidden burning in each room of your home and assess fire damage.

 - Call 911.
 Contact 911 if you identify any potential dangers.

 - Evacuation Plan: Determine where to go if you need to vacate your home.

 - Communication Plan: Establish a communication plan so you can stay in touch with loved ones if you get separated during an evacuation.